| The following is the complete

 of the Americas.
 This is not a claim that should be ignored nor dismissed.

+Remember this for later.
 Back to the idea of founder populations in the

 USA/Canada, Australia and New Zealand.
 Modern day populations in all